open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudpubsubreceiver/README.md

 ## Attribute and Field mapping

-The rest of the JSON body is either mapped to attributes with an `gcp` prefix or directly mapped to the LogRecord.
+The rest of the JSON body is either mapped to attributes with a `gcp` prefix or directly mapped to the LogRecord.

 | Field              | Type                     | Description                                                                                                      | Maps to Unified Model Field                   |
 |--------------------|--------------------------|------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|